 Some people are better at predictions

 How can organisations thrive in this world?
 Can we learn better predictive techniques, can we acquire competence in this field?
 Well, we probably can’t get to perfect, but we might be able to get to good.
 And strangely, the way to do this may NOT be to be so hung up on precise predictions of a singular future, but to be a lot more curious about the many ways in which the world may change and develop.

 There is no doubt that some people are better at predictions than the rest of us.
 What research exists seems to suggest that people who are good at pattern recognition, who can recognise and address their own biases, and who work with hypotheses rather than beliefs are likely to be better at making sense of the emerging future.
 But most of us are not like this, we are riddled with belief, preconceptions, and blind spots.
 J.M Keynes’s remark that “When the facts change, I change my mind.
 What do you do?” is not one that most us could, in all honesty, utter.
 The bad news for many of us is that the possession of greater intelligence is highly correlated with the possession of greater confirmation bias, which predisposes many clever people to be occasionally dumb about the future (“well hello, David Cameron”).

-The key personal attribute, I belief, in making sense of the future is having a curious nature.
+The key personal attribute, I believe, in making sense of the future is having a curious nature.
 It is being intrigued by how the driving forces work, how they might change, how new forces might emerge…….

 Approaches to dealing with the future